Valorant - which agent is the best for you and why?

 - You don't like to play aggressively.

 Killjoy is the newest addition to the Valorant game.
-She is the German hacker that uses all kinds of robotic devices.
+She is a German hacker that uses all kinds of robotic devices.
 She can detect her enemies with them, put down a turret that attacks anybody on sight, and deploy a nano swarm that harms all players in the area.
 Killjoy instead of putting up smokes and walls shield the bomb site with traps and harmful inventions.
 Her Ultimate allows Killjoy to detain the enemy team caught within the radius of her device, and even though it can be destroyed, this can be a real nuisance if you don't have time to deal with it.

 Choose Killjoy if: